SimosManiatis/Sustainable-Urbanization-Through-Innovative-Technologies/README.md

 # Sustainable Urbanization Through Innovative Technologies

-This project analyzes sensor data from the "Sustainable Urbanization" initiative.
-It provides a data processing pipeline, clustering analysis, and visualization tools to explore environmental sensor readings.
+A tool to analyze and visualize sensor data.
+It helps us track environmental trends and understand how spaces are being used to support sustainable urban planning.

 ## Structure